 One thing I learned is to leave yourself a little more tail on the pumpkin than you normally would so that you have enough yarn to sew/secure the pumpkin onto the coffee collar.

 I love how easy, inexpensive and fun this project was.
 It was quick too!
-Once I got the hang of it, I found I could knock out a whole collar and applique in half an hour.
+Once I got the hang of it, I found I could knock out a whole collar and applique in less than 15 minutes.